nicholaseager/nicholaseager.github.io/_guides/2023-01-09-how-to-hike-the-wild-great-wall.md

 date: 2019-02-11
 modified_date: 2023-01-09
 description: Straying off the beaten path and exploring the ruins of an ancient wall.
+introduction: Backpacking through China was an unforgettable experience.
+Compared to traveling in the United States, Europe, or even Hong Kong, China is an entirely separate world.
+The natural side of China is breathtaking.
+From East to West, China has so much to offer.
+The Great Wall is no exception.
+If you do it right, you can make it an adventure of your own.
+Just like any touristy area in another country, hostels have tours available.
+But these don’t necessarily show the true, local side of a country.
+They would put you in a chartered van with other foreigners, give you lunch, take you to a place where everyone else goes, and basically do everything for you.
+And this isn’t bad for everyone; I’m sure some people would rather enjoy the experience.
+But it’s not for me.
+I wanted to plan everything on my own.
+By doing so, I believe I have more of an adventure, meet locals, and try to survive on my own in a totally new world.
 image: photos/countries/china/jiankou/wild-great-wall-at-sunrise
 tags: ["china", "wild-great-wall", "hiking"]